MaineDSA/ActionNetworkEventSync/README.md

 Automation for Action Network

 This Google Apps Script code simplifies some more labor-intensive Action Network tasks:
-- Retrieving a list of recently-edited Action Network events and syncing them to Google Calendar.
+- **syncANtoGCal()** Retrieving a list of recently-edited Action Network events and syncing them to Google Calendar.
-- Retriving a list of upcoming Action Network events and compiling them into an HTML-formatted Action Network email draft.
+- **emailFormattedEventList()** Retriving a list of upcoming Action Network events and compiling them into an HTML-formatted Action Network email draft.
-- Retriving a list of upcoming Action Network events and compiling them into an HTML-formatted email to be sent to a single address.
+- **draftANMessage()** Retriving a list of upcoming Action Network events and compiling them into an HTML-formatted email to be sent to a single address.

 To use these features, you must configure [Script Properties](https://developers.google.com/apps-script/reference/properties) in your Google Apps script.
 - AN_API_KEY: Your Action Network API Key.